 3. Traffic Education through Plays

 The one and only “Attikoulis” returns on new adventures; the 6th script renewal is a fact.
-For 15 years now, over 62,000 children have had the opportunity to enjoy a two-hour theatrical play full of Traffic Education Lessons.
+For 15 years now, approximately 63,000 children have had the opportunity to enjoy a two-hour theatrical play full of Traffic Education Lessons.

 Screenplay: Irini F. Koutsaftis